matheus-crivellari/randomchat/README.md

 ### Testing the chat
 - Open at least two web browser's window with the application runnging on them (either locally or at Heroku);
 - Hit Start! on both;
-- Send messages from one window toa nother!
+- Send messages from one window to another!

 #### Plus
 - If you're testing this on Heroku or any other live web server, invite some friends and start chatting randomly.